comp-journalism/commentIQ/CommentAPIcode/README.md

 For convenience, and to get started with the API quickly, a vocabulary file is provide when you check out the project.
 It's called vocab_freq.json and is within the 'apidata' folder.
 You can also download that file <a href="http://ec2-54-173-77-171.compute-1.amazonaws.com/commentIQ/v1/getVocabulary" target="_blank">here</a>.
 However, for the best results we recommend that you create your own vocabulary.

+NYT API access is necessary to download comment data that is processed to produce a vocabulary.
+To request NYT API keys see <a href="http://developer.nytimes.com/docs/reference/keys" target="_blank">here</a>

-To create the vocabulary using the NYT API, you first need to edit a config file with your credentials to access that API: keys_config.ini
+To create the vocabulary using the NYT API, you need to edit a config file with your credentials to access that API: keys_config.ini
 ```sh
 [API-KEYS]
 KEY1=
 KEY2=
 ```
 Edit the keys_config.ini file and fill in your <b>NYT API</b> key(s).
-NYT API access is necessary to download comment data that is processed to produce a vocabulary.
-To request NYT API keys see <a href="http://developer.nytimes.com/docs/reference/keys" target="_blank">here</a>

-#### example
 ```sh
 KEY1=cksdh4934dkhf:0:2091
 KEY2=cksdh4934dkhf:0:2092